cmalard/meetup-friends/README.md

 Then install the userscript by visiting the [RAW file](https://raw.githubusercontent.com/cmalard/meetup-friends/master/meetup-friends.user.js).

+## Usage
+You must fill your friends list by editing your local file once installed.
+* Firefox user : Addons > Userscripts > right clic on Meetup-friends then edit

 ## Contributions are welcome
 Feel free to submit your code ! :)